Table of contents

 - A quiet place

 - The Grotto

-He enjoyed spotting the decorations around the mansion and ticking them off his list.
+He enjoyed spotting the decorations around the mansion and ticking them off his visual checklist of the mansion.

 We entered the arts and crafts room, where my son joined in and made a festive creation: